Disney Memory Maker: PhotoPass Locations, Cost, and Is it Worth It?

 Personally, this sounds like a huge pain to me, unless the other families involved are either your best friends or your relatives (and possibly it would be a pain even then, depending on which relatives they are).
 I wouldn’t want to be searching people out, collecting money from them, hoping I get it, and then either downloading photos for them or giving them my login information.

-However, if you’re having a Disney family reunion with all your “sisters and your cousins and your aunts,” (kudos to you if you got that reference), this would be the perfect time to split the cost and share the photos … if your sisters and your cousins and your aunts are the kind of people you can actually count on to pay you back their share.
+However, if you’re having a Disney family reunion with all your sisters and your cousins and your aunts, this would be the perfect time to split the cost and share the photos … if your sisters and your cousins and your aunts are the kind of people you can actually count on to pay you back their share.

 Does Memory Maker Ever Go On Sale?

 Occasionally Disney does offer promotions where you can get Memory Maker for free.
 But if you think about it, $169 isn’t really a lot of money to save on a family vacation package, especially if you’re not even convinced that you really want Memory Maker to begin with.

 It would be better to pass on that one and keep your eyes open for another promotion which is almost certainly going to save you more money.